 Bachelor of Science

-The Bachelor of Science program in Exercise Physiology meets the knowledge, skill and aptitude (KSA) requirements for students to be eligible to take the American College of Sports Medicine Health and Fitness National Examination and the National Strength and Conditioning Association Certified Strength and Conditioning Specialist Examination.
+The Bachelor of Science program in Exercise Physiology meets the knowledge, skill and aptitude (KSA) requirements for students to be eligible to take the American College of Sports Medicine Health Fitness Certifications and the National Strength and Conditioning Association Certified Strength and Conditioning Specialist Examination.

 This degree is also an excellent preparatory program for graduate or professional school.
 Graduates continue their education in medicine, optometry, chiropractic, physician assistant, exercise physiology, physical therapy, dentistry, pharmacy, occupational therapy and other programs.
 The undergraduate program includes courses in science, anatomy, physiology, nutrition, and hands-on laboratories in exercise physiology, and exercise instruction.
 Select senior students can also take a hands on cadaveric dissection gross anatomy laboratory to further enhance their ability to compete for admission to Physician Assistant, Physical Therapy, Medicine or other Rehabilitative Science graduate programs.
 Students will also complete a 134 hour clinical internship or research in their senior year.

 To be admitted to Exercise Physiology, high school students must meet the general admission requirements for WVU.

 As a transfer student from another school, you must have a 2.75 cumulative grade point average and no required coursework with a grade lower than a “C.”